 DWR and Coal Ash Regulation

-North Carolina has eight steam stations that currently burn coal to generate electrical power for much of the state; six additional facilities used to burn coal but have converted to other energy sources.
+North Carolina has seven steam stations that currently burn coal to generate electrical power for much of the state; six additional facilities used to burn coal but have converted to other energy sources.
 One of the ways to manage the coal ash generated by coal burning process is to mix it with water and store it in ash ponds.

 The Division of Water Resources regulates wastewater that is discharged from coal ash ponds to state waters, stream and lakes.
 DWR also requires groundwater monitoring and stormwater management.
 In addition, DWR regulates the beneficial reuse of coal ash, and shares responsibility for the regulation of coal combustion residuals with the Division of Waste Management.
 DWM also regulates fly ash landfills.
 Dam safety for the pond structure is regulated by the Division of Energy, Mineral and Land Resources.